Thanks to invasive species, the Great Lakes' world-famous shipwrecks are on borrowed time | CBC News

 The quest to chart them all

-It's why Meryman, a retired computer programmer, has devoted much of his golden years to documenting shipwrecks before they disappear using a 3D scanning technology called photogammetry, which uses a series of images to form a 3D digital model.
+It's why Meryman, a retired computer programmer, has devoted much of his golden years to documenting shipwrecks before they disappear using a 3D scanning technology called photogrammetry, which uses a series of images to form a 3D digital model.

 Divers, historians and archeologists from across the continent have worked with Meryman over the years to help put those models on his 3Dshipwrecks website, where you can browse a catalogue of 160 shipwrecks online to explore wrecks, like the Katie Eccles, which sank in Lake Ontario in 1922, in minute detail.